EU summit drags into 3rd day amid splits on virus fund

 The pandemic has sent the EU into a tailspin, killing around 135,000 of its citizens and sending its economy into an estimated contraction of 8.3 per cent this year.

-The bloc's executive has proposed a 750-billion-euro coronavirus fund, partly based on common borrowing, to be sent as loans and grants to the countries hit hardest by the pandemic.
-That comes on top of the seven-year one-trillion-euro EU budget that leaders have been haggling over for months, even before the pandemic hit.
+The bloc's executive has proposed a 750 billion-euro coronavirus fund, partly based on common borrowing, to be sent as loans and grants to the countries hit hardest by the pandemic.
+That comes on top of the seven-year 1 trillion-euro EU budget that leaders have been haggling over for months even before the pandemic hit.

-The leaders finally sat down to dinner together in the early evening, and could mull a proposal from the group of five wealthy northern nations that suggested a coronavirus recovery fund with 350 million euros of grants and the same amount again in loans.

-The five EU nations, nicknamed “the frugals” — the Netherlands, Austria, Finland, Sweden and Denmark — had long opposed any grants at all.

-Merkel and Macron walked out of heated talks before dawn yesterday with the frugals, bemoaning their lack of commitment to a common cause.
+Merkel and Macron walked out of heated talks before dawn Sunday with five nations nicknamed “the frugals,” bemoaning their lack of commitment to a common cause.

-“They ran off in a bad mood,” Dutch Prime Minister Mark Rutte said.
+“They ran off in a bad mood,” Dutch Prime Minister Mark Rutte said after Merkel and Macron's departure, calling the mood “grumpy."

+The so-called frugal nations held talks with EU summit host Charles Michel early Sunday but the chances of quick progress appeared remote.
+Merkel and Macron refused to water down their proposals of aid while Rutte and others also stuck to their demands.

+Hungarian Prime Minister Viktor Orban raised the spectre of a second wave of COVID-19 that could hit EU economies hard.

+“It is a decisive moment,” said an EU official, who asked not to be identified because the negotiations were ongoing.
+“We are negotiating under the pressure that a deal is a must."

 Rutte has long been known as a European bridge builder, but this weekend his tough negotiating stance is being blamed for holding up a deal.
-He and his allies are pushing for labour market and pension reforms to be linked to EU handouts and a “brake” enabling EU nations to monitor and, if necessary, halt projects that are being paid for by the recovery fund.
+He and his allies are pushing for labor market and pension reforms to be linked to EU handouts and a “brake" enabling EU nations to monitor and, if necessary, halt projects that are funded by the recovery fund.

-Rutte and the other frugal leaders held talks with EU summit host Charles Michel early yesterday, but Merkel and Macron refused to water down their proposals of aid.

-Another member of the frugals, Austrian Chancellor Sebastian Kurz, said he still believed a deal was possible, but there is a “long way to go”.
+Another member of the frugals, Austrian Chancellor Sebastian Kurz, said he still believed a deal was possible, but there is a “long way to go,” the Austria Press Agency cited Kurz as saying.

-Hungarian Prime Minister Viktor Orban raised the spectre of a second wave of COVID-19 that could hit EU economies hard in the fall or winter.
+Rutte also wants a link to be made between the handout of EU funds and the rule of law — a connection clearly aimed at Poland and Hungary, countries with right-wing populist governments that many in the EU think are sliding away from democratic rule.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive